 Compensation for Conviasa Flight Delay

-When a flight is delayed for 3+ hours, the airline is required to pay compensation.
-If the flight is delayed for five or more hours, the passenger can expect a ticket refund or an alternative flight to the final destination.
+When a flight is delayed for three or more hours, the airline is obligated to provide compensation.
+If the flight is delayed for 5 hours or more, the passenger can expect a ticket refund or an alternative flight to the final destination.

-Furthermore, in such situations, the airline also must provide a passenger with food, drinks, and accommodation.
-See essential details on compensation in the table below:
+Furthermore, this is the case when the airline also must provide a passenger with beverages, some food, and accommodation.
+See key information about compensation in the table below:

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |